zhongrui7/GaussianBroadening/README.md

 If you want to get an output file with final data,  uncomment related 2 lines.  you would get 'g-broadened.dat'

-Usage:  ./command input_file min max step sigma UsageEx : plot '&lt; gbroad.x input.dat width Xmin Xmax Xstep &lt; ' u 1:2 ! ... !           in which,
+Usage:  ./command input_file min max step sigma

+UsageEx : plot '&lt; gbroad.x input.dat width Xmin Xmax Xstep &lt; '
+! ... !           in which,

 width     : FWHM, full width at half maximum,        e.g., 3.0 !